'B' (ii) was the Japanese seizure of the island of Borneo in the British and Dutch East Indies (16 December 1941/1 April 1942).

-Borneo is the third largest island in the world, and measures some 600 miles (970 km) in length and 500 miles (800 km) in width, with a total area of 287,000 sq miles (743330 km≤).
+Measuring some 600 miles (970 km) in length and 500 miles (800 km) in width, Borneo is the third largest island in the world, with a total area of 287,000 sq miles (743330 km≤).
 In 1941 the island was divided between the UK and the Netherlands, with the former ruling most of the north-west coast, which was divided into the sultanates of Sarawak and Brunei, both British protectorates, and British North Borneo.
 In geological terms, Borneo lies near the south-eastern extremity of the Asian continent, with the island arc of the Dutch East Indies marking the boundary with the Indian Ocean plate to the south and the confused boundary with the Australian plate to the east.

 The interior of Borneo is mountainous, especially in the north, with Mt Kinabalu reaching a height of 13,435 ft (4095 m).
 The coastal regions are younger sedimentary beds added onto the island’s core, and it is here that mineral wealth, in the form of oil, is found.
 In 1941 large oil fields were in production at Miri, Seria and Lutong in or near Brunei on the north-western coast; at Sandakan, Tarakan and Balikpapan along the east coast; and at Kuching and Pontianac on the west coast.
 Borneo crude oil was light enough to be burned directly in ship’s boilers, without refining, but when the Japanese turned to this expedient late in the war, they found that the oil’s sulphur content was high enough to render boiler steel brittle, eventually ruining the boilers.